renderedtext/usvc/README.md

 ```

 This command deploys to `default` k8s cluster.
-Before deploy itself it pushes docker image to DockerHub.
+Before deploy, it pushes docker image to DockerHub.

 Note: By default k8s uses `dockerhub-secrets` secret to pull image from DockerHub.
 `dockerhub-secrets` contains `rtrobot` DockerHub user's credentials.